 Associate with people outside their organization when it is not necessary.
 (See rule 2 and 4)

 Attend social functions sponsored by their employer unless attendance is required.
-(The WT says, 'there is a clear difference between being friendly toward a workmate and being that one’s close companion.
+(The Watchtower magazine says, 'there is a clear difference between being friendly toward a workmate and being that one’s close companion.
 Here is where another Scriptural principle enters the picture.
-The apostle Paul warned Christians: “Do not become unevenly yoked with unbelievers.”, WT, May 1, 2007, Article: 'Let God’s Word Guide Your Steps', par 9)
+The apostle Paul warned Christians: “Do not become unevenly yoked with unbelievers.”, Watchtower magazine, May 1, 2007, Article: 'Let God’s Word Guide Your Steps', par 9)

 Associate with coworkers after business hours in a social settings is not encouraged (See #4)

 Disagree with their organization's rules and code of conduct.
 See Can Jehovah's Witnesses Disagree?

 Disagree with their organization's doctrines.
 See Can Jehovah's Witnesses Disagree?

 Contribute to the Presidential Campaign Fund on their tax return (JW's are politically neutral)